10 Tips For Investing In Dividend Stocks Like A Pro

 3. How Much Should You Invest?

-We believe investors should only invest discretionary funds that aren’t needed for a period of years.
-That amount is different for each investor, and the bottom line is that we do not believe it is prudent to invest money that is needed short-term.
+Investors should only invest discretionary funds that haven’t been needed for years.
+That amount is different for each investor, and the bottom line is that I do not believe investing money needed in the short term is prudent.
 First, short holding periods don’t allow for compounding, and second, there is a risk of short-term loss.
 Thus, only money that is truly long-term savings should be invested.
 With that in mind, the more, the better, as it allows for greater compounding over time.

 4. Dividend Safety

 A key consideration for any dividend investor is dividend safety.
 There are several ways to define this, but the easiest way is to consider a company’s payout ratio.
 That is simply the dividend divided by earnings, expressed as a percentage.
-The lower, the better, as that means the company’s dividend is well covered by earnings and, therefore, should be safe.
-All else equal, a company with a lower payout ratio also has more runway to raise the payout in the future.
+The lower, the better, which means the company’s dividend is well covered by earnings and, therefore, should be safe.
+All else equal, a company with a lower payout ratio also has more runway to raise the payout.

 5. Earnings Growth

 Another consideration is a company’s earnings growth potential.
-This is a critical factor because earnings growth impacts a company’s ability to pay the existing dividend but also its ability to raise it going forward.
+This is a critical factor because earnings growth impacts a company’s ability to pay and raise the existing dividend in the future.
 More growth equals a safer dividend today and the ability for future dividends to be higher.
-Earnings growth is more important to dividend investors focused on dividend growth, but we see it as a critical factor for dividend safety as well.
+Earnings growth is more important to dividend investors focused on dividend growth, but I see it as a critical factor for dividend safety.

 6. Recession Resilience

-Recession resilience is another dividend safety factor, in that lesser dividend stocks tend to cut or suspend their dividends during recessions as earnings decline.
-The Dividend Aristocrats, for instance, have proven their ability to weather the storm of recessionary environments, and that’s one reason we like them.
-If you’re investing for the long-term in dividend stocks, you probably don’t want to own stocks that will cut or eliminate their dividends during each recession.
-For clues on how to know which companies may cut their payouts, look at prior recessions.
-By selecting stocks from the Dividend Aristocrats or other lists that have longevity as a criteria, you can easily screen out names that cut their dividends during recessions.
+Recession resilience is another dividend safety factor in that lesser dividend stocks tend to cut or suspend their dividends during recessions as earnings decline.
+The Dividend Aristocrats, for instance, have proven their ability to weather the storm of recessionary environments, and that’s one reason I like them.
+If you’re investing in dividend stocks for the long term, you probably don’t want to own stocks that will cut or eliminate their dividends during each recession.
+Look at prior recessions for clues on which companies may cut their payouts.
+By selecting stocks from the Dividend Aristocrats or other lists with longevity criteria, you can easily screen out names that cut their dividends during recessions.

 7. Tax Considerations

-Dividend stocks that are held for long periods are only taxed on capital gains when they’re sold, so that’s another reason why we favor long holding periods.
-In addition, dividend income is taxed at much lower rates than labor income, for instance.
-So while investors will be liable for some tax burden each year, it should be minimal.
-If taxes are a pain point, the investor can also hold their dividend stocks in a tax-free account, such as an IRA.
+Dividend stocks that are held for long periods are only taxed on capital gains when they’re sold, so that’s another reason why I favor long holding periods.
+In addition, dividend income is taxed at much lower rates than labor income.
+So, while investors will be liable for some tax burden each year, it should be minimal.
+If taxes are a pain point, investors can hold their dividend stocks in a tax-free account, such as an IRA.

 8. Diversification

-Diversification is a principle we certainly believe in, but it is also a matter of preference.
+Diversification is a principle I certainly believe in, but it is also a matter of preference.
 Some investors are okay with the increased risk of concentration, while others prefer a pure index fund that is extremely diversified.
-We believe investors should own stocks from a variety of sectors to naturally remove peaks and valleys that inevitably occur in markets.
+Investors should own stocks from various sectors to remove peaks and valleys that inevitably occur in markets naturally.
 For instance, consumer discretionary stocks tend to move in the opposite direction to utilities.
-There are many instances of these kinds of relationships, and investors should consider their risk tolerance when determining how diversified their portfolio should be.
-We urge investors to own stocks from at least a handful of sectors.
+There are many instances of these relationships, and investors should consider their risk tolerance when determining how diversified their portfolio should be.
+I urge investors to own stocks from at least a handful of sectors.

 9. How Long Should You Hold Dividend Stocks?

-The answer to this question depends upon one’s timeline for retirement or whatever the goal of dividend investing is for them.
-However, in general, we think buying great stocks and then holding them “forever” is favorable.
-The longer the holding period, the better, as it means there is more time for dividend compounding, as well as delaying of taxes on capital gains.
+The answer to this question depends upon one’s retirement timeline or the goal of dividend investing.
+However, I generally think buying great stocks and then holding them “forever” is favorable.
+The longer the holding period, the better, as there is more time for dividend compounding and delaying taxes on capital gains.
 The holding period should be as long as possible unless there is a reason to sell one or more stocks out of the portfolio due to poor performance.

 10. Monitoring Your Portfolio

-That leads us to our final tip, which is monitoring the performance of the portfolio.
-Getting back to the question of how many stocks investors should own, the number should be one that is manageable for monitoring purposes.
-We believe investors should monitor each earnings report for signs of deterioration in the business that could impact earnings and the dividend.
+That leads us to our final tip: monitoring the portfolio’s performance.
+Getting back to the question of how many stocks investors should own, the number should be manageable for monitoring purposes.
+I believe investors should monitor each earnings report for signs of deterioration in the business that could impact earnings and the dividend.

-We also believe investors should monitor dividend safety for signs that a cut or elimination may be on the horizon.
-There are many tools available online today to help investors do this, but it is an investment of time to ensure one’s capital is invested optimally.
-In other words, we do not believe investors should buy and hold blindly; investing well takes ongoing effort.
+I also believe investors should monitor dividend safety for signs that a cut or elimination may be on the horizon.
+Many tools areย available online today to help investors do this, but ensuring one’s capital is invested optimally takes time.
+In other words, I do not believe investors should buy and hold blindly; investing well takes ongoing effort.

 Final Thoughts